jonathanconway/react-mvp/README.md

 }
 ```

-4. Hook them all up together, using `connect`, and render the result.
+Finally, hook them all up together, using `connect`, and render the result.
 (This example assumes a web-browser.)

 ```js
 import { connect } from 'react-mvp'